I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_hbafcpbindingentry2.md

 ## Members

-`FCPId`

-Contains a structure of type <a href="..\hbapiwmi\ns-hbapiwmi-_hbafcpid.md">HBAFCPID</a> that contains the FCP identifier for the logical unit and information about the port to be queried for information about the device.

-`Luid`

-`ScsiId`

-Contains a structure of type <a href="..\hbapiwmi\ns-hbapiwmi-_hbascsiid.md">HBAScsiID</a> that contains the information that uniquely identifies a logical unit for the operating system.

 `Type`

 Indicates the binding type.
 For a description of the values that this member can have, see the T11 committee's <i>Fibre Channel HBA API</i> specification.